THE FA CUP

 itself.

-Almost all of the winners over the years were from either the Isthmian
+Almost all of the winners over the years

-based in North East England, with Bishop Auckland the most successful
+England, with Bishop Auckland the most

-club with 10 wins.
-Amateur Cup winners who later turned professional
+successful club with 10 wins.
+Amateur Cup

-and gained entry to The Football League include Wimbledon, Wycombe
+gained entry to The Football League include

-Wanderers and Barnet.
+Wimbledon, Wycombe Wanderers and Barnet.

 |